Ordered set partitions, generalized coinvariant algebras, and the Delta Conjecture: Acknowledgements

 \section{Acknowledgements}

 The authors are thankful to Jonathan Chan, Adriano Garsia, Jia Huang, Kyle Meyer, Satoshi Murai, Vic Reiner, Jeff Remmel, Dennis Stanton, Dennis White, and Andy Wilson for many helpful conversations.
 In particular, B. Rhoades thanks A. Garsia for the suggestion of modeling the rings $R_{n,k}$ by symmetric group actions on point sets.
 J. Haglund was partially supported by NSF Grant DMS-1600670.
 B. Rhoades was partially supported by NSF Grant DMS-1500838.
 M. Shimozono was partially supported by NSF Grant DMS-1600653.
 The authors thank the Korea Institute for Advanced Study for organizing the Summer School and Workshop on Algebraic Combinatorics in June 2016, where this research was developed.
+The authors thank an anonymous referee for their careful reading of this paper.
+The authors thank Sean Griffin for pointing out a (corrected) mistake in the proof of Lemma~\ref{mu-is-isomorphism}.